 The features that a Ferratum loan offers

-Variable loan terms.
-Customers can choose loan terms up to 6 months.
+- Variable loan terms.
+Customers can choose loan terms 3 to 12 months.

 How much do Ferratum loans cost?